zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-## Remediate Misconfigurations in your EKS cluster and re-validate risk mitigation
+## Remediate & Revalidate Misconfigurations in your EKS cluster

+To effect risk mitigation and proper hygiene,  we will prioritize mitigating the following 2 misconfigurations:

 **1. Disable Anonymous Auth to the Kubernetes API server**